wconsumer/wsprofile/README.md

-Web Service Profile (wsprofile)

 This is a Drupal module exposing blocks displaying external user profile info for each supported service (like GitHub or LinkedIn).
 Blocks called like this: "%service% profile", ex: "LinkedIn profile".

-Blocks intended to be used on user profile page sidebar.
+Blocks are intended to be used on user profile page sidebar.
 They would not be visible outside of user profile pages.
 Technically speaking they would work on any page having url starting with /user/<id>.

 Each block require some permission set (scope) to access user profile data.
 User should have approved all of these